lockedmutex/Pomolin/README.md

    ```

    > **NOTE**:
-   > Make sure that, you use java24 to run the jars.
+   > Make sure that you use java24 to run the jars.
 (Java21 on Windows Arm64).
    > Preferably use Temurin or ZULU JRE/JDK.

 ## Building from Source